maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 (New in 2.2) Feedback to students is in two forms.

-* feedback tied to interaction elements, in particular if the answer is invalid.
+* feedback tied to inputs, in particular if the answer is invalid.
 * feedback tied to each potential response tree.

 Setting this option does not display any feedback from this input.